suzukiplan/vgsx/README.md

 ### (Scale of Sprite)

-You can specify the magnification rate as a percentage on the `scale`, either 0 (disabled) or within the range of 1 to 400.
+- You can specify the magnification rate as a percentage on the `scale`, either 0 (disabled) or within the range of 1 to 400.
+- Setting either `slx` or `sly` to a value other than zero will prevent scaling of either the X or Y axis.

 ### (Alpha Blend of Sprite)